-Virginia Beach locals and tourists alike have been eagerly anticipating the Something in the Water Festival this April 26 – April 28, but what’s it all about?
-Here are some tips for making the most of this inaugural music festival.
+Virginia Beach locals and tourists alike have been eagerly anticipating the second annual Something in the Water Festival this April 20th – April 26th, but what’s it all about?
+Here are some tips for making the most of this music festival.

-At its core, the Something in the Water Festival is a three-day music festival uniting some of the country’s best music artists.
+At its core, the Something in the Water Festival is a six-day festival (including a 3-day music festival from April 24-26)uniting some of the country’s best music artists.
 But the overarching vision for organizers like Pharrell Williams and others is much larger than just a music festival.
 They would like it to be more similar to South by Southwest (SXSW) in Austin, TX, which combines a music and arts festival with opportunities for business growth and networking.

 So even though fans will flock to see many of their favorite bands take the stage this year, in the future, the festival will offer much more.
 It has the potential to be both a hub and catalyst for Virginia Beach’s burgeoning tech and artistic communities.
 So we’ll soon be talking about SITW alongside SXSW.

-The festival takes place at the Virginia Beach Oceanfront.
-Most of the festivities will take place between 5th Street and 31st Street, with the biggest events at the 5th St. stage.
+This epic summer festival takes place at the Virginia Beach Oceanfront.
+Most of the festivities will take place between 4th Street and 19th Street, with the biggest events at the 4th St. Atlantis stage.
 The festival will provide shuttle transportation to different events, and there’s bike parking available as well.

-You can find a list of artists and the performance schedule here, but some highlights include organizer Pharrell Williams, Missy Elliott, Pusha T, Dave Matthews Band, and Teddy Riley, all of whom have strong ties to the Virginia Beach and Hampton Roads area.
+You can find a list of artists and the performance schedule here, but some highlights include organizer Pharrell Williams, A$AP Rocky, Chance, Post Malone and Migos, many of whom have strong ties to the VA Beach and Hampton Roads area.

-Some of the events will be kid-friendly, but the overall event is geared for an older crowd.
+Some of these Virginia Beach events will be kid-friendly, but the overall event is geared for an older crowd.
 So we’d recommend leaving the kids home if possible.
 But if you plan on bringing a little one to the shows, these noise-canceling headphones are a great way to shield them from a lot of loud noise.
 Yes, they make them for adults, too!

-The festival’s already sold 32,000 tickets, and both VIP and general admission wristbands are gone.
+The festival’s already sold out of their tier 1 and tier 2 general admission tickets, and their first selection of VIP wristbands are gone.
 But if you still want to go to the festival, there’s hope!
-You can still find Something in the Water tickets on sites like StubHub starting around $250 for general admission, going up to around $750-$1,000 for VIP.
-Chances are, closer to the date of the festival, there will still be plenty of available tickets from third-party vendors.
+The final tier of 3-day general admission tickets are still available starting at $250 dollars, and there’s even a few VIP passes left starting at $600 dollars.
+You can find these remaining Something in the Water tickets on sites like StubHub.
+And, chances are, closer to the date of the festival, there will still be plenty of available tickets from third-party vendors.

 So, while you can still get tickets, you might have to pay a little more than the list price.
 But it’ll be worth it!

 If you’re hoping for an oceanfront hotel room at a fabulous price, you might be disappointed.
-Most hotel rooms, including those at properties managed by Coastal Hospitality, are already sold out.
+Most hotel rooms are already sold out.
 But that doesn’t mean there aren’t great other options available.